Comma After “Including” – Rules And Examples

 • The new environmental policy will impact several industries, including manufacturing and transportation processes.

-• All registered participants, including volunteers and organisers, will receive a specially designed t-shirt.
+• All registered participants, including volunteers and organizers, will receive a specially designed t-shirt.

 Single item or example